cozodb/cozo/README.md

 ### Java

 You should already have the package `com.github.zh217:cozo-lib-java` in the maven repo `https://clojars.org/repo` installed.
 The following runs the three queries in turn:

 ```java
 CozoDb db = new CozoDb("_test_db");
 System.out.println(db.query("?[] <- [['hello', 'world!']]", ""));
 System.out.println(db.query("?[] <- [['hello', 'world', $name]]", "{\"name\":\"Java\"}"));
 System.out.println(db.query("?[a] <- [[1, 2]]", ""));
 ```

 As Java does not have a standard JSON library, everything above uses strings.
 In particular, you need to use your preferred JSON library to manipulate the return values, or have the nice error message extracted, etc.

 ### Rust

-You should already have `cozo = 0.1.4` in your `Cargo.toml`.
+You should already have `cozo = <VERSION>` in your `Cargo.toml`.

 ```rust
 use cozo::Db;